Classic Pot Roast

 In a Dutch oven or large oven safe pot, melt the butter then add the olive oil.
-Over medium to medium-high heat, sear the roast on all sides to a nice golden brown then remove it from the pot.
+Sear the meat over medium to medium-high heat on all sides then remove it from the pot.

 TIP: Roasting time will vary depending upon the size of the roast.
 If your roast isn’t fork tender at 3 hours continue cooking, checking every 15 minutes.
 If the potatoes and carrots are done before the roast, remove them from the pot and let the roast finish cooking.